Cass124/Benchmark_Project_CS435/README.md

 ## GUI Parser and Highlighter

-This program takes pairs of xml and png and returns a folder containing new png files with all leaf level GUI components highlighted in yellow.
+This program takes pairs of xml and png files and returns a folder containing new png files with all leaf level GUI components highlighted in yellow.

 ## Setup and Running